RAKWireless/RUI3-Best-Practice/Tips-n-Tricks.md

 ----

 ## RUI3 event callbacks explained
-In RUI3 all LoRa/LoRaWAN functions (LoRaWAN/LoRa P2P RX, TX, LoRaWAN/LoRa P2P LoRaWAN join, LoRaWAN Linkcheck, LoRa P2P CAD result) are none-blocking.
+In RUI3 all LoRa/LoRaWAN functions (LoRaWAN/LoRa P2P RX, LoRaWAN/LoRa P2P TX, LoRaWAN join, LoRaWAN Linkcheck, LoRa P2P CAD result) are none-blocking.
 The API calls return to the application code immediately.

 Success or failure of a function is reported with callbacks.
 RUI3 defines 4 callbacks for LoRaWAN and 3 callbacks for LoRa P2P.
-As these callbacks are initiated by low-level functions in the LoRa drivers/LoRaMAC stack.
-The callbacks should not perform long lasting code, doing so might disturb the proper work of the low-level functions.
+As these callbacks are initiated by low-level functions in the LoRa drivers/LoRaMAC stack, the callbacks should not perform long lasting code, doing so might disturb the proper work of the low-level functions.

 In my examples I am using a timer function to start a handler for the callback.
 Another option would be to set a flag and handle it in the loop().
 But this method would require to have the loop running all the time and check for the flag.
 This would be not the best solution for a low power application.